Someone has to be in charge. Don’t they?

 5. All usage is relative.
 “It depends” is an iron-clad rule.

 Well!
 The nation went berserk when the Third Edition was released in 1961.
 Editorials in magazines and newspapers bemoaned the death of language in America.
-(Note: That was over a half-century ago.
+(Note: That was over sixty years ago.
 Has anyone lately been missing proper English around here?
 Not to my knowledge.
 The standards are still pretty much intact, although constantly morphing, as–this is critical–they always have been!)

-Some editors made a list of slangwords found in the Third (jazz, crazy, hot, dig, beef up, etc) and wrote whole paragraphs using them.
+Some editors made a list of slangwords found in the Third (including jazz, crazy, hot, dig, beef up) and wrote whole paragraphs using them.
 “Ain’t ain’t wrong any more,” headlines announced.
 And that just would not do.